-If you’ve read my eBook, you know that there’s a difference between being a good man and being good at being a man.
+If you’ve read Manhood and The Hero’s Journey, you know that there’s a difference between being a good man and being good at being a man.
+Being good at being a man requires us to embrace and develop our masculinity; being a good man requires us to embrace and develop certain moral values.
 One can be a good man without being good at being a man, and vice versa.
 However, my goal is to be both.
-These are the values that define a good man and one that is good at being a man.
+These are the values and traits that define a good man and one that is good at being a man.
 That’s not to say that all of these values are uniquely male.
 In fact, many of them are also values that exemplify a good woman.
 Thus, you might have many of these values and not be a man, but you won’t be a good man if you don’t have these values.
 No man will perfectly live up to them, but every good man strives toward and seeks to grow in them.

 A man is physically strong.
 He builds his body to be able to lift, push, pull, and throw heavy objects.
 He is able to withstand and endure.
 Physicality is part of his being.
 It’s not the whole, but it is a part, and it is important.
 When combined with his courage and toughness, a man is not easily taken down.
 He may be defeated physically, but it will not be done easily.
 “You may beat me, but you’re not going to like it”.